 - Gustavo Pinto, Fernando Castor.
 “Energy Efficiency: A New Concern for Application Software Developers”.
 Communications of the ACM 60(12), December 2017.

 Not quite last contribution.
-I recently had a master student who got interested in working with energy consumption, and we just had a paper accepted in a Brazilian workshop:
+I recently had a master student who got interested in working with energy consumption, and we had a paper accepted in a Brazilian workshop (and a follow up version was also published on ESEM’2019):

 - Gilson Rocha, Gustavo Pinto, Fernando Castor.
 Caracterizando o Consumo de Energia de APIs de E/S da Linguagem Java.
 Accepted to the 6th Brazilian Workshop on Software Visualization, Evolution and Maintenance (VEM’2018).
 São Carlos, Brazil, 2018.